Navis-Ayara/Penny-Track/README.md

 # Penny Track

 Penny Track is a simple application designed to help users track their expenses and manage their budget effectively.
+It was a fun project to work on.
+Hopefully one day I'll get to work on something people will rely on every day

 ## Features

 - Add, edit, and delete expense entries.
 - Categorize expenses for better organization.
 - View summary reports of your spending habits.
+I used Rich to get formatting, input customization and tables working in the terminal for that extra layer of user-friendliness.

 ## Installation

+No installation needed really.
+Simply:
 1. Clone the repository:
     ```bash
     git clone https://github.com/Navis-Ayara/penny_track.git